kLog: A Language for Logical and Relational Learning with Kernels: Graphicalization and feature generation

 \subsection{Parameterization in kLog}

 The kernels presented in this section, together with the graphicalization procedure, yield a statistical model working in a potentially very high-dimensional feature space.
-Although large-margin learners offer some robustness against high-dimensional representations, it still remains on the user to choose appropriate kernel parameter (radius and distance) to avoid overfitting.
+Although large-margin learners offer some robustness against high-dimensional representations, it is still the user's responsibility to choose appropriate kernel parameters (\maxradius\ and \maxdistance) to avoid overfitting.
 It should be noted that subgraphs in the NSPDK effectively act like templates which are matched against graphicalized interpretations for new data.
 Since identifiers themselves do not appear in the result of the graphicalization procedure, the same template can match multiple times realizing a form of parameter tying as in other statistical relational learning methods.